ZnZq/hytale_atlas/docs/init/OPEN-QUESTIONS.md

 ---

-## Q20 — What selects a union branch when no sibling `Type` exists? 🟡 OPEN
+## Q20 — What selects a union branch when no sibling `Type` exists? 🟡 OPEN (narrowed)

 **Discovered while raising the declared/observed join.**

 Polymorphic `anyOf` unions are normally resolved from the data: the sibling `Type` names the branch (`Type: "Fixed"` → `FixedTradeSlot`), which now settles **40 388 of 44 187 crossings (91.4 %)**.
-The remaining 3 799 fall into two shapes that the `Type` rule cannot reach, and both are visible in the top unjoined pointers:
+One of the two remaining shapes has since been closed — see the strikethrough below — taking the declared/observed join to 89 %.
+What is left:

 - **`ScriptedBrushAsset./Operations/*`** — 56 branches, and instances carry `Id`,
   `ClickType`, `BlockPattern` but **no `Type`**.
 If `Id` is the discriminator its vocabulary does not match the branch names, so the mapping is not mechanical.
   Worldgen brushes are editor tooling, so this is low-value; recorded so the count is explained rather than mysterious.
-- **`RootInteraction./Interactions/*`** — `ref_scope` is null here, meaning the
+- ~~**`RootInteraction./Interactions/*`**~~ — **RESOLVED.** `ref_scope` read as
-  branches were **not `$ref`s at all** but inline objects.
-The union is invisible to the current reader, which is why 1 689 `/Interactions/*/Parent` observations sit unjoined.
-This one is worth fixing: interactions are how right-click behaviour is described, which the pickaxe scenario needs.
+  null because the branches were being looked for in the wrong place.
+The pointer declares `-> Interaction`, and `Interaction` is itself a root-level union of 102 branches with no fields of its own, so a corpus pointer has to hop onto the branch *before* it can match.
+Three things closed it: that root-union hop, the schema's own `hytaleSchemaTypeField` discriminator (244 occurrences across 35 files, positionally aligned with the branches), and following `/Parent` for the 152 of 1 341 `Interaction` assets that declare nothing but a parent and inherit their `Type` from it.
+The pointer now reports 1 230 assets, and `describe Interaction` names every branch with the value that selects it.

 A third family is not a union problem at all: `common:DensityTerrainAsset` recurses (`/Density/Inputs/*/Inputs/*/…`) and 543 rows sit below `MAX_POINTER_DEPTH`.
 Those